Al3x3i/docker-random-images/README.md

 This is personal project to get more knowledge in using Docker with AWS.
 After running the project you will see random images which can change after couple of seconds.

-There are two different ways of getting the app up and running with Docker.
-To learn more about how these two differ, check out the docker curriculum.
+Dockerrun.aws.json - Docker file for AWS
+build-docker-image.sh	- Build Dockerfile command
+install-dependencies.sh	- Install python3 dependencies
+start.sh - Run web app

-There can be different ways to run the project with Docker.
+There is different ways to run the project with Docker.
 The project is uploaded to docker hub.
 Below are listed commands for the docker to run image with different circumstances

 ### Build script
 ```